 The next challenge we faced was picking a color for the deck.
 We didn’t want another gray deck, so we looked at some of the darker brown options.
 We settled on a two-tone deck.
 The perimeter and a line down the middle will be framed with Vintage Lantern, and the main deck will be Spiced Rum.
 The benches and stairs will be made from Spiced Rum and trimmed with white AZEK.

-We signed a contract with Rich, and I plopped a wad of cash in his hand (50% of the total).
+We signed a contract, and I plopped a wad of cash in the contractor’s hand (50% of the total).
 We were committed.